Note: This is an updated version of my yearly post on National Family History Day.

 - Fifth, Make two copies!
 One for your doctor to keep, and one for you.
 As you talk to your doctor, make notes on the bottom (bring a pen) of your copy.

-The history above is great for scheduled doctor’s visits, but you also should still carry a readily available EMERGENCY Medical History Card in your wallet or purse..
+The history above is great for scheduled doctor’s visits, but you also should still carry a readily available EMERGENCY Medical History Card, along with any health insurance information, in your wallet or purse..

 And a couple of other items, while not exactly a medical history, may merit discussion in your family as it has recently in mine.